 It would be good to be done with the project.
 But he hadn't exactly found anything that screamed 'Voldemort used this!' despite his hopes.

-Frustrated, he pushed his work to the side, and looked over at the reason he was still on his bed at eleven in the morning.
+Frustrated, he pushed his work to the side, almost burying Scabbers under it by accident.
+His pet rat wiggled out from under the edges of his notebook, squeaking in indignation.
+"Whoops," he murmured.
+"Sorry Scabbers."
+But his attention was pulled back irresistibly towards the reason he was still on his bed at eleven in the morning.

 Harry was sleeping.
 Harry had been sleeping for the past seventeen hours, ever since they'd gotten him back to their dorm room, and his friend collapsed on his bed.
 At this point, he was more than a little bit worried.
 He and Hermione had been taking shifts, just in case.

 Seamus had been taken aback a little last night, to come into their room and find Hermione sitting on Harry's bed.
 When she'd said Harry was feeling a little sick, and she would be watching over him while Ron went to dinner, the other boy had backed down rather than argued.

 Wise of him.
 Hermione was kind of terrifying sometimes.

 He stared at the sleeping features.
 Harry didn't seem to be in pain, at least.
 But he was getting really really tired of sitting around, waiting, while friends and – others – might be hurt.